Keane OpenNotes Fellowship

 Joining OpenNotes (www.opennotes.org), the international movement based primarily in the research section of the nationally-recognized Division of General Medicine at Beth Israel Deaconess Medical Center (BIDMC), the Keane Fellow will work closely with Harvard Medical School (HMS) faculty on research focusing on improving the quality of care through more transparent communication.
 To ensure that the Fellow meets clearly defined goals, this extraordinary opportunity will provide individualized support, mentorship, and skill development.
 Many exciting opportunities exist to study transparency collaboratively via the analysis of large databases, systematic reviews and meta-analyses, surveys and health system implementations.
 Areas of interest include research in fostering improved patient and family engagement, patient-clinician communication, shared decision making, patient safety, disparities in access to pertinent clinical data, and ethical considerations pertaining to data sharing.

 In addition, Fellows may participate in the intensive summer Program in Clinical Effectiveness at the Harvard T.H.
-Chan School of Public Health.
+Chan School of Public Health or a Master of Biomedical Informatics at HMS.
 Some Fellows may pursue a rigorous curriculum leading to a Master of Public Health degree.
 For Fellows who are practicing physicians, a clinical session during the week may be accommodated.
 Please note: The summer program and the degree-granting program require separate applications, which will be coordinated with application to the Fellowship.

 Each research Fellow will design, conduct, present, and publish original investigative projects.
 In order to foster success at the conclusion of the program, the goal is that each Fellow will:

 - Learn to understand the scientific basis of research focused on how patient engagement and transparency can advance the quality, efficiency, and safety of health care.